Last Updated on September 24, 2021 by Jenny

 I am only aware of a few litter boxes that are on the market that can work for high spraying cats, but there are, of course, other ways to make a litter box that works.

-My mom’s cats, 15-year old Ragdoll cats, Caymus and Murphy, pee almost standing up, or as they pee, they lift their bottoms, whereas my 10-year old Ragdoll cats, Charlie and Trigg stay in a squatting position the entire time they are peeing.
+My mom’s Ragdoll cats, Caymus and Murphy, peed almost standing up, or as they peed, they’d lift their bottoms, whereas my 12-year old Ragdoll cats, Charlie and Trigg stay in a squatting position the entire time they are peeing.

 My mom had to get high sided litterboxes because of that problem she had with Caymus and Murphy.
 Here’s a cat on Instagram that has a similar problem.

 When I discovered high sided litter boxes also helped to keep the litter inside the box, it made me want some as well.
 We have previously reviewed the NVR Miss litterbox – which I love.

 However, NVR Miss litterboxes are not high enough for my parents’ cats.
 My parents ended up buying a plastic storage container like a Rubbermaid one.
 This video shows the boxes my mom went with – but it’s a video of Caymus rolling around in his litterbox.